Preparing for Test Day

 5. Get a good night’s sleep.

+Whether testing on or off campus, it is important to be well rested.
 A tired brain is inefficient.
 You will be testing for up to three hours.

 6. Make sure you have eaten a well balanced meal before testing.